UAE Closely Following EUs Decision To Apply New Travel Information System In 2021 - UrduPoint

 UAE Closely Following EU's Decision To Apply New Travel Information System In 2021

+The Mission of the United Arab Emirates to the European Union has been following the European Union’s decision to apply its European Travel Information and Authorization System, ETIAS, which will be applicable to citizens from all countries who enjoy visa-free entry into the EU Schengen Zone beginning on 1 January 2021.

-(UrduPoint / Pakistan Point News / WAM - 21st Jan, 2020) ABU DHABI, 21st January 2020 (WAM) - The Mission of the United Arab Emirates to the European Union has been following the European Union’s decision to apply its European Travel Information and Authorization System, ETIAS, which will be applicable to citizens from all countries who enjoy visa-free entry into the EU Schengen Zone beginning on 1 January 2021.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 21st Jan, 2020) - The Mission of the United Arab Emirates to the European Union has been following the European Union’s decision to apply its European Travel Information and Authorization System, ETIAS, which will be applicable to citizens from all countries who enjoy visa-free entry into the EU Schengen Zone beginning on 1 January 2021.

 The ETIAS will apply to UAE nationals, along with nationals from 61 other countries including Australia, Canada, Japan, Singapore and the United States.